HadiJahanshahi/nTreeClus/README.md

 # nTreeClus
-## nTreeClus: A NEW METHODOLOGY FOR CLUSTERING CATEGORICAL SEQUENTIAL DATA
+## nTreeClus: a Tree-based Sequence Encoder for Clustering Categorical Series

 by Hadi Jahanshahi and Mustafa Gökçe Baydoğan